idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 0 ChangeLog.md

 - case-insensitive language codes mapping for segmentation .srx files.
 - the option Filter > Source and Target segments preview also determines the language of export/conversion of the project to the text and html formats.

+The update **2018121301** of CafeTran 2019 Forerunner is available with Portuguese and Russian languages included in DeepL API.

 ## 2018 Akua Update 12 (20180901)

 - Extension of the "Transfer tags to matches" option for the matches found in Machine Translation results.